mkhoshle/Consumer-Complaints/input/README.md

-This is the directory where the program would find test input files (e.g., when testing place test input files in here)
+This is the directory where the program would find test input files (when testing place test input files in here)